 2) Tell yourself 3 more things about what other people like about you.

-3) Download and go to sleep listening to the Learn to Love Yourself Hypnosis Audio for 21 nights.
+3) Download and go to sleep listening to the Learn to Love Yourself Meditation for 21 nights.